How the Die Cutter Works

 Starting at the Feeder

-Utilizing a self-contained top suction air feed design, the Insignia is capable of feeding materials anywhere from 0.0025"-0.025" thick (0.063mm - 0.63mm)*.
-With a self-contained Becker air pump, both the volume of blow as well as amount of suction can be individually adjusted to accommodate for varying materials.
-Each individual sucker head is adjustable laterally on the machine, as well as vertically if needed.
-The feeder is governed purely via mechanical phasing, so the timing of the sheets feeding into the cylinder section is ensured to correlate with the rotation of the cylinders.
+Utilizing a self-contained top suction air feed design, the Insignia is capable of feeding materials anywhere from 0.0025"-0.030" thick (0.063mm - 0.76mm)*.
+With a self contained Becker air pump, both the volume of blow as well as amount of suction can be individually adjusted to accommodate for differing material characteristics.
+Each sucker head is adjustable laterally on the machine, as well as vertically if needed.
+The feeder is governed purely via mechanical phasing, so the timing of the sheets feeding into the cylinder section is ensured to remain accurate and constant.

-Once sheets are picked up via the sucker heads, they feed the sheet in under the two grey drop wheels above beginning the timing throughout the rest of the machine.
+Once a sheet is picked up via the sucker heads, it is fed under the two grey drop wheels above beginning the timing throughout the rest of the machine.
 Because the Insignia machine is purely mechanically functioning, the timing of the machines are ensured to stay consistent.
 Once the grey drop wheels begin their movement, the sheet is now fed into the machine and runs under a double-sheet detector that functions on proximity, not optics.
 Within 30 seconds it can be set to any caliper of material, including coated, laminated, spot UV or uneven surfaces as well as flood black printed sheets, clear or transparent materials as well as reflective surfaces.

 The black thumb screw on top of the #2 side pull guide is a pressure adjustment to account for changing thickness in materials being ran.
 The guide is able to be de-tensioned to compensate for very light weight materials to ensure no buckling for a consistent register, inversely it can be tightened down for a positive pull on thicker substrates such as laminates & plastics.

-The last step in the register process (not pictured) is a set of gripper fingers housed in the lower cylinder that come around and grab the leading edge of each sheet & pull it through the cylinder section, so each sheet is 100% controlled during the cutting process.
-The gripper margin on any Insignia machine is 0.5" or 12.7mm, and the shortest leading edge currently available on a flexible die is 1/16" or 0.0625" or 1.5875mm.
-This means that the soonest any cut can occur down from the leading edge on an Insignia machine is 0.5625" or 14.2875mm.
+The last step in the register process is a set of gripper fingers housed in the lower cylinder that come around and grab the leading edge of each sheet & pull it through the cylinder section, so each sheet is 100% controlled during the cutting process.
+The gripper margin on any Insignia machine is 0.5" or 12.7mm.